-With effect from 1 October 2018, the Time Off For Public Duties Order 2018 extends the right to time off for public duties under Section 50 of the Employment Rights Act 1996 to:-
+The Time Off For Public Duties Order 2018 extended the right to time off for public duties under Section 50 of the Employment Rights Act 1996 to:-

 - Members of a panel of lay observers, appointed under section 81 (1)(1)(b) of the Criminal Justice Act 1991.
 These are volunteers who monitor conditions for prisoners under escort and in court custody; - Members of Visiting Committees, for the immigration and detention estate, appointed under section 152(1) of the Immigration and Asylum Act 1999.
 These committees monitor the immigration detention estate; - Members of Visiting Committees appointed to monitor short-term immigration holding facilities, for example at airports; and - Independent prison monitors in Scotland appointed under section 7B(2) of the Prisons (Scotland) Act 1991.